infinite-table/infinite-react/www/content/docs/learn/sorting/multiple-sorting.page.md

 </Sandpack>

-In the example above, remote and controlled sorting are combined - because `sortMode="remote"` is specified, the `<DataSource />` will call the `data` function whenever sorting changes, and will pass in the `dataParams` object that contains the sort information.
+In the example above, remote and controlled sorting are combined - because `shouldReloadData.sortInfo=true` is specified, the `<DataSource />` will call the `data` function whenever sorting changes, and will pass in the `dataParams` object that contains the sort information.